Ashu-hub/All-About-Java/java8 Notes.md

 ## what's a Streams:-

 	One of the major new features in Java 8 is the introduction of the stream functionality – java.util.stream – **which contains classes for processing sequences of elements.**
-	Streams is itself a final class in java.util.stream package.
+	**Streams **is a final class in java.util.stream package.
 Stream is also a public Interface which extends BaseStream.

 ## Streams Vs Collections:-